-    The Making Her Mark Symposium is organized by Anna Dempsey, PhD.
+The Making Her Mark Symposium , at the Historic First Baptist Church Providence, RI was organized by Anna Dempsey, PhD.
 (University of Massachusetts Dartmouth, Chair of the Art History Department).
 Prof. Dempsey was awarded a National Endowment for the Humanities grant to conduct research at the Winterthur Museum for her book project, Working Women Artists and the Construction of American Modernism, 1880-1930.

 President’s Welcome: David C. DePetrillo, Providence Art Club

 Introduction of moderator: Catherine Little Bert, Co-Curator Making Her Mark